 - thyroid disease

 - an unusual or allergic reaction to dorzolamide, sulfa drugs, timolol, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 How should I use this medicine?This medicine is only for use in the eye.
-Do not take by mouth.
 Follow the directions on the prescription label.
 Wash hands before and after use.
-Tilt the head back slightly and pull down the lower lid with the index finger to form a pouch.
-Try not to touch the tip of the dropper to your eye or any other surface.
+Shake well before using.
+Tilt your head back slightly and pull your lower eyelid down with your index finger to form a pouch.
+Try not to touch the tip of the dropper or tube to your eye, fingertips, or other surface.
 Squeeze the prescribed number of drops into the pouch.
-Close the eye gently.
-Do not blink.
-Apply gentle finger pressure to the inner corner of the eye for 1 to 2 minutes.
-Use your doses at regular intervals.
+Close the eye gently to spread the drops.
 Do not use your medicine more often than directed.
+Finish the full course of medicine prescribed by your doctor or health care professional even if your condition is better.
+Do not stop using except on the advice of your doctor or health care professional.
 If you use other eye medicines, they should be used at least 10 minutes before or after this medicine.

 Talk to your pediatrician or health care professional regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 2 years of age for selected conditions, precautions do apply.

 What if I miss a dose?If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.